-Company search, per company ny Survey/ Valuation fee, appre ox.
-Phase 1 Environmental survey Cost VAT Cost VAT Cost VAT Poland Electronic register available free of charge Nil Depends on location of the land and value.
+Company search, per company Su Survey/ Valuation fee, appro X. Phase 1 Environmental survey Cost VAT Cost VAT Cost VAT Poland Electronic register available free of charge Nil Depends on location of the land and value.
 23% Depends on location of the land and value.
 23% Portugal Information document (not binding) - paper form only: EUR 1 per page.
 Certified (binding) document - online: EUR 25; paper form: EUR 25.
-Nil Negotiable 23% Negotiable 23% lomania ca EUR 10 Nil 1%-3% of purchase price 24% N/A N/A Russia EUR 5-EUR 10 per an official excerpt of the State Register of legal entities.
+Nil Negotiable 23% Negotiable 23% Romania Approx. EUR 10 Nil 1%-3% of purchase price 24% N/A N/A Russia EUR 5-EUR 10 per official excerpt of the State Register of legal entities.
 Some information re-open joint stock companies are publicly available.
-18% Negotiable 18% Negotiable 18% icotland From GBP 35 - GBP 66 plus VAT.
+18% Negotiable 18% Negotiable 18% Scotland From GBP 35-GBP 66 plus VAT.
 20% 1%-2% of purchase price.
-20% GBP 1,280-GBP 2,400 20% erbia No cost if made via internet (only unofficial data); Registry files insight free of charge, copying EUR 0.3 per page; Official extracts approx. EUR 15 per extract.
-Nil Negotiable 20% Negotiable 20% lovakia EUR 6.50 per extract (paper form).
+20% GBP 300-GBP 2,400; depending on size of land 20% Serbia No cost if made via internet (only unofficial data); Registry files insight free of charge, copying EUR 0.3 per page; Official extracts approx. EUR 15 per extract.
+N/A Negotiable 20% Negotiable 20% Slovakia EUR 6.50 per extract (paper form).
 No charge for unofficial online search.
 N/A Depends on time spent and value of the subject.
 20% if company is VAT- registered Depends on time spent and value of the subject.
-20% if company is VAT- registered lovenia No charge for online search and for uncertified (online) excerpt Certified excerpt: EUR 2.69 per sheet 22% Negotiable 22% Negotiable 22% pain Depends on the number of entries or inscriptions of the plot and on the type of search (binding or not binding): - Non-binding: EUR 2.98 to EUR 30 - Binding search: approx. EUR 6 per entry 21% 0.2% - 0.4% of the purchase price, depending on the nature of the property.
+20% if company is VAT- registered Slovenia No charge for online search and for uncertified (online) excerpt Certified excerpt: EUR 2.69 per sheet 22% Negotiable 22% Negotiable 22% Spain Depends on the number of entries or inscriptions of the plot and on the type of search (binding or not binding): - Non-binding: EUR 2.98 to EUR 30 - Binding search: approx. EUR 6 per entry 21% 0.2%-0.4% of the purchase price, depending on the nature of the property.
 21% In general terms, depends on the location and the use of the property.
-Switzerland EUR 0-EUR 40 (excerpt commercial register) 8% Hourly rates starting at EUR 110 (as a rule: 0.05% - 0.2% of valuation price).
+21% Switzerland EUR 0 - EUR 40 (Commercial Registry excerpt) 8% Hourly rates starting at EUR 110 (as a rule: 0.05% -0.2% of valuation price).
 8% Depends on time spent and size of land.
-8% Ukraine Approx. EUR 3 Included Negotiable Included Negotiable Included
+8% Turkey Unofficial online search free of charge.
+Variable depending on the type of documents if official documents requested (usually EUR 2 to EUR 10).
+Nil Negotiable but subject to minimum fees set forth by the Capital Markets Board on an annual basis (such minimum fees are variable depending on the type of property (land, residential, commercial etc.) and area of the property in square metres).
+18% Negotiable but subject to minimum fees set forth by the relevant Chamber of Turkish Engineers and Architects.
+18% Ukraine Approx. EUR 3 Included Negotiable Included Negotiable Included